 In addition, children need to understand print conventions and concepts, have strong oral language and the ability to match and discriminate visual symbols.

 Of these critical understandings, knowledge of the alphabet and phonological awareness play a crucial role in the early years.
 Both are necessary, but neither are individually sufficient to support children’s literacy learning.
 Each has a different role, but together they form the basis of the alphabetic principle, which is the understanding that speech sounds in words are represented by graphemes in print.
 The combined knowledge means children can use letters and sounds to make phonemically correct representations of words in reading and spelling on school entry.
-The differences in levels of knowledge and awareness that children have in ECE can impact on how easily they learn to read at school.
+The differences in levels of knowledge and awareness that children have in early childhood education can impact on how easily they learn to read at school.

 It is useful to think about two categories of literacy knowledge and skills that children learn in the early years: constrained and unconstrained.
 The first category of constrained skills is readily teachable because they are finite: for instance, the 26 letters of the alphabet or, later, the 20-30 common spelling rules.
 These skills have a ceiling which young children achieve quite readily.
 The second category of unconstrained skills is more problematic because it is based on individual experiences.
 For instance, vocabulary and background knowledge are both unconstrained skills because they represent large domains of knowledge which are acquired gradually through experience.
 Unconstrained skills are strongly predicted by socioeconomic status and parents’ education level, and they are particularly important for long term literacy success in primary school.
-There is, therefore, risk for children if ECE settings focus on teaching only constrained skills, like knowledge of the alphabet, without also focusing on unconstrained skills through enriching and extending their vocabulary and giving children a rich range of learning experiences to increase their understanding of the world.
+There is, therefore, risk for children if early childhood settings focus on teaching only constrained skills, like knowledge of the alphabet, without also focusing on unconstrained skills through enriching and extending their vocabulary and giving children a rich range of learning experiences to increase their understanding of the world.
 There are further risks for children who are multilingual if they do not receive adequate support to retain their home language and literacy skills as well as learning constrained and unconstrained skills in English.

 Literacy in the curriculum